 Best WHM PHP Configuration Tweaks w/ EasyApache 4

-Once you have selected a PHP Version, you will be presented options to edit available php scripts
+Once you have selected a PHP Version, you will be presented with options to edit available PHP scripts.

 Common PHP Edits